 QuickBooks is supported on all common devices and browsers, while Quicken requires Windows 8 and higher, OS 4.4 and higher, Mac Mojave and higher, iOS 9 and higher, or the latest versions of Google Chrome, Microsoft Edge, Safari, and Firefox.

-It’s also worth noting that Quicken’s Home and Business tier can only be used on Windows or a browser.
+It’s also worth noting that Quicken’s Classic tiers can only be used on Mac or Windows.

 QuickBooks vs Quicken: Customer Service & Support